Sam-Veldeman/immo-data-processing/README.md

 ## 6.**Personal notes**

-   This project was a very big step into the world of data analyses for me.
+   This project was a very big step into the world of data analysis for me.
    The data analysis for this project was overwhelming at first, but I got better at it, once I started using the data as features for my model.
    I managed to create a model using simple features from the data.
    In the near future, I will try to add some more features from using sklearn's OneHotEncoder, pandas get_dummies(), or even external sources.
    For now, I'm happy with the achievements I made this far.

+   **edit after final week:**

+   When finishing this project, I did manage to use the OneHotEncoder on the categorical data used for the model training.
+   Also, a MinMaxScaler is applied to improve the model's accuracy.

 ## 7. **Thank you note**

    I would like to thank all fellow students and the coaches Vanessa and Sam at BeCode.org for any and all helpful information they gave me on this journey.

-   A special thanks goes out to @nikolaaswillaert: [Github nikolaas:](https://github.com/nikolaaswillaert/)
+   A special thanks goes out to Nikolaas Willaert who is a co-student @BeCode.org:

    For his time and efforts to sit and debug with me.
-I learned a lot of tips and tricks from him.
+I learned a lot of tips and tricks from him. (and have some simmilar code 😉😉 )

+   <a href="https://github.com/nikolaaswillaert/" target="_blank">Github link for Nikolaas</a>.